Move underway for marketing of milk, egg, poultry | The Asian Age Online, Bangladesh

 Fisheries and Livestock Ministry has taken a move for marketing milk, egg, fish and poultry goods produced by marginal farmers and entrepreneurs of the country.

-The ministry has issued a letter with a directive to all the officials of Fisheries Department and Department of Livestock Services at district and upazila levels in this regard.
+The ministry has issued a letter with a directive to all the officials of Fisheries Department and Department of Livestock Services at district and upazila levels in this regard, reports UNB.

-The letter was also sent to all the deputy commissioners, said a handout on Wednesday.

 Steps should be taken in coordination with local administrations and with the help of Fisheries and Livestock Association, entrepreneurs, farmers, the letter adds.